OBD / OBD-II Diagnostic Trouble Code Database

 OBD-II codes consist of a number of parts.
 Below is a breakdown of what each digit of the code means:

 First Character - System - The first character identifies the system related to the trouble code.

 U = Undefined

-Second Digit - Code Type - The second digit identifies whether the code is a generic code (same on all OBD-II equpped vehicles), or a manufacturer specific code.
+Second Digit - Code Type - The second digit identifies whether the code is a generic code (same on all OBD-II equipped vehicles), or a manufacturer-specific code.

 Third Digit - Sub-System - The third digit denotes the type of sub-system that pertains to the code

 1 = Emission Management (Fuel or Air)

 4 = Emission Control

 5 = Vehicle Speed & Idle Control

 Fourth and Fifth Digits - These digits, along with the others, are variable, and relate to a particular problem.